IbrahimAli-git/SAD-ADR/0000-Using_Github.md

 ## Context

-We need a decision recording template for this.
-As a result, we chose "Lightweight ADR".
+We need to construct a diagram for our domain model.

 ## Decision

-We've decided to set up a GitHub repo.
-We used figma to create the low fidelity prototype.
-We used draw.io to create the domain model.
+We decided to use draw.io for several reasons as it's a top-rated confluence diagramming solution since 2013.
+It is also versatile and easy-to-use, with both ready-made and customizable elements.
+Draw.io works on desktop or mobile instances.
+Finally, in regards to security, it is SO 9001 compliant

 ## Consequences